• Skip to main content

 More questions?
 Drop a comment below and we'll be happy to answer!

-If you're still undecided on whether or not to take out your dinette, in the meantime you could give it a makeover!
+If you’re still undecided on whether or not to remove your dinette, give it a makeover!
 Find inspiration in these articles:

 RV Owners Who Replaced Their Dining Booths | Ideas for campers, trailers, and motorhomes